Ebooks are awesome for a whole host of reasons.

 We have more access to a wider variety of content today than ever before — and we can carry it all with us in a small machine that weighs less than a pound.

-After double majoring in two reading-intensive subjects (English and philosophy) with the residual back pain to prove it, I can definitely jump on board to say: Thanks, technology.
+After double majoring in two reading-intensive subjects (English and philosophy), and dealing with the residual back pain to prove it, I can definitely jump on board to say: Thanks, technology.

 Do you remember the bookshelf-lined study in your childhood home?
 Remember what a whole library of books smells like — paper, leather and age?